-THE EXECUTIVE COMMITTEE RECOMMENDS THAT staff be authorized to negotiate an agreement with RBC Dominion Securities, TRCA's existing investment broker, to provide a comprehensive investment management solution.
+THAT staff be authorized to negotiate an agreement with RBC Dominion Securities, TRCA's existing investment broker, to provide a comprehensive investment management solution.

-THAT staff be authorized to sell investment holdings with its current RBC Dominion Securities brokerage and One Investment Program accounts, where deemed advantageous for TRCA.
+THAT staff be authorized to sell investment holdings with its current RBC Dominion Securities brokerage and One Investment Program accounts and hold in cash deposit accounts where deemed advantageous for TRCA.

-AND THAT prior to any new investments of funds, TRCA staff and RBC Dominion Securities report back to the Executive Committee with an updated investment policy for approval, that reflects a practical approach to manage risk and improve financial returns.
+AND FURTHER THAT prior to any new investments of funds, TRCA staff report back to the Executive Committee with an updated investment policy for approval, that reflects a practical approach to manage risk and improve financial returns.